0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/milestones.md

 ## Overview

 This module enables deterministic finality by leveraging Polygon PoS’s dual client architecture.
-This is done using a hybrid system that utilizes Peppermint layer consensus,
+This is done using a hybrid system that uses Peppermint layer consensus,
 along with an additional fork choice rule within the execution layer.
 With the introduction of milestones, finality is deterministic even before a checkpoint is submitted to L1.
 After a certain number of blocks (minimum 12), a milestone is proposed and voted by Heimdall.